 Entity SEO asks: "What entities do we represent, and how do we prove it?"

 This shift matters because AI systems reason about entities and their relationships rather than matching keyword strings.
 Becoming a Knowledge Graph node means Google—and every AI system using Google's data—understands your brand as a defined thing in the world.
+This is a foundational concept in entity optimization for AI search.

 Phase 1: Entity Foundation (Weeks 1-2)